-Victorian roads are being made safer under the $110 billion Infrastructure Investment Program, designed to reduce road trauma and save lives.
+Victorian roads are being made safer as part of the Australian Government’s $3 billion Road Safety Program, being delivered in partnership with the Victorian Government to reduce road trauma and save lives.

-The Road Safety Program funding supports the fast roll-out of lifesaving road safety treatments on rural and regional roads and promotes greater protection for vulnerable road users, like cyclists and pedestrians, in urban areas.
+The Road Safety Program funding supports the fast roll-out of lifesaving road safety treatments on rural and regional roads and promotes greater protection for vulnerable road users, like cyclists and pedestrians.

-These upgrades are being delivered by Regional Roads Victoria and Safer Roads under the Department of Transport, as we continue to work to deliver safer, connected journeys in Victoria, while supporting our economic recovery.
+Upgrades through the Road Safety Program are being delivered by Regional Roads Victoria and Safer Roads under the Department of Transport.

 We carry out regular maintenance on freeways, arterial roads and a limited number of non-arterial roads.